 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
 While Disney World has become a place where it benefits to follow a schedule, Disneyland can still play for those who want to be a little more spontaneous.
 Let’s get to the plan!

 Upon opening, head straight to Space Mountain in Tomorrowland and go for a ride on the mountain.
 Assuming you got there about a half an hour ahead of opening then you should be one of the first on the ride.
-If you got there closer to opening then skip this step and go straight to Fantasyland for Peter Pan’s Flight.
-Really, either one of these two attractions is a good way to start the day, and I’d lean toward Peter Pan’s Flight with a ride on Space via single-rider line later in the day.
-After making it through that first attraction, whichever you choose, head to Matterhorn Bobsleds and enjoy a trip to see our favorite yeti, Harold.
+From there, go straight to Peter Pan’s Flight.
+There will be a bit of a wait here, assuming you did Space first.
+It’s probably worth it as the ride will have a long wait all day.
+The other option here is going right before closing.
+After making it through those first two attractions, head to Matterhorn Bobsleds and enjoy a trip to see our favorite yeti, Harold.
 If for some reason you get to the park a couple minutes after opening, skip Peter Pan and Space and go straight for the Matterhorn, picking up the itinerary from that point.
 We want to get out ahead of the crowds.

 After riding the Matterhorn there should be time for a few more attractions in Fantasyland.
 We highly recommend Mr. Toad’s Wild Ride, Snow White’s Enchanted Wish, Alice in Wonderland and the Storybook Land Canal Boats.
 Doing all of these in the first hour of park opening should be fairly easy, with Alice and Snow White being the most popular later in the day.
 If you start to notice the wait times creeping up near half an hour then come back for these dark rides later.

 Main Street Snacks and the Classics